 The success of The Book Thief at the Spanish box office

-The weekend of its premiere, The book Thief generated a box office take of around 900.977 euros, making it to number one at the Spanish box office.
-This film adaptation is based on Zusak's work of the same name, and its success in our country contrasts with the more moderate performance in other international markets such as the United States, where it has not had such a significant impact in terms of box office takings.
+The weekend of its premiere, The book Thief It generated a box office of nearly €900.977, securing the number one spot at the Spanish box office.
+This film adaptation is based on Zusak’s novel of the same name, and its success in Spain contrasts with its more moderate performance in other international markets such as the United States, where it hasn’t had such a significant impact in terms of revenue.
+In the United States, for example, the film, which was released in a limited number of theaters, has grossed around $19,7 million (approximately €14 million) in its first ten weeks.
+Despite not generating substantial international revenue, its impact in Spain has been different, standing out as the most-watched film in the country during the first week of January 2014.

 Competition at the box office

-Meanwhile The doctor, the adaptation of Noah Gordon's work, took third place, with a box office take of 657.000 euros, accumulating a total of more than 4,4 million euros since its release in the previous weeks.
+It was not just The Hobbit: The Desolation of Smaug the film that lost its leadership.
+Also, other popular films at the time, such as August y The doctor, were also overwhelmed by the story of Liesel and her journey through Nazi Germany.
+AugustA dramedy starring heavyweights like Meryl Streep and Julia Roberts, managed to gross around €732.000 that same weekend, placing second.
+Meanwhile, The doctor, the adaptation of Noah Gordon’s work, took third place, with a box office take of 657.000 euros, accumulating a total of more than 4,4 million euros since its release in the previous weeks.
 This historical drama had maintained a solid presence in Spanish cinemas, although it could not resist the push of The book Thief.

 Impact of other films on the Spanish market

+Other relevant titles in theaters at the time included films such as La vida secreta de Walter Mittywhich came in fourth place with €494.680 in earnings, bringing its total to €4,85 million in five weeks of release.
+This comedy, directed by and starring Ben Stiller, had less of an impact on the Spanish box office than expected, but positioned itself as an attractive alternative in theaters.
 On the other hand, The Hobbit: The Desolation of Smaug, after dominating the charts in December, fell to fifth place with a gross of €491.225, although it had already accumulated €16,14 million in total, becoming one of the highest-grossing films of 2013 in Spain.
-Despite the decline in revenue, Peter Jackson's adventure remained a considerable commercial success, although it was surpassed by The book Thief and other recent releases during that month.
+Despite the decline in revenue, Peter Jackson’s adventure remained a considerable commercial success, although it was surpassed by The book Thief and other recent releases during that month.

 Performance of Frozen, Lone Survivor and other films

-Along with those mentioned, Frozen the ice kingdom, Disney's hit animated film, continued its run at the box office.
+Along with those mentioned, Frozen the ice kingdom, Disney’s hit animated film, continued its run at the box office.
 In its seventh week, the film earned another 431.919 euros, bringing it close to 14 million euros in total earnings.
-The great reception of Frozen, driven by its international success and its Oscar nomination, marked an important milestone in animated films released that year.
+The great reception of FrozenBoosted by its international success and Oscar nomination, it marked a significant milestone for animated films released that year.
+Another noteworthy film was The sole survivorThis war drama starring Mark Wahlberg had a moderate reception in Spain, earning €291.299 in its second weekend and accumulating a total of €1,43 million.
+Although it was much more successful in the US market, it didn’t generate as much interest in Spain, though it maintained a notable presence at the box office.
+On the other hand, Paranormal Activity: The Marked Ones closed the list in tenth place with 230.177 euros.
+This installment of the popular horror franchise failed to meet expectations in terms of revenue, accumulating 1,1 million euros since its release.

 The key to The Book Thief’s box office success